Best HRIS Systems for 2025: Top Platforms for Payroll & EOR

 While features vary, the best HRIS systems in 2025 offer a robust set of core functionalities.
 Your baseline expectations should include:

-Centralized Employee Database: A single source of truth for all employee records, including contact information, job titles, compensation history, and important documents.
+- Centralized Employee Database: A single source of truth for all employee records, including contact information, job titles, compensation history, and important documents.

-Payroll and Tax Compliance: Automated processing for US payroll (W-2 and 1099), including state tax filings.
+- Payroll and Tax Compliance: Automated processing for US payroll (W 2 and 1099), including state tax filings.
 For global teams, this extends to multi country payroll and local currency payments.

-Benefits Administration: Simplified enrollment, management, and reporting for health insurance, 401(k) plans, and other company perks.
+- Benefits Administration: Simplified enrollment, management, and reporting for health insurance, 401(k) plans, and other company perks.

-Onboarding and Offboarding: Automated workflows to ensure a smooth, consistent, and compliant process for new hires and departing employees.
+- Onboarding and Offboarding: Automated workflows to ensure a smooth, consistent, and compliant process for new hires and departing employees.

-Time and Attendance: Tools for tracking hours, managing time off requests, and ensuring accurate payroll calculations.
+- Time and Attendance: Tools for tracking hours, managing time off requests, and ensuring accurate payroll calculations.

-Reporting and Analytics: Dashboards and customizable reports that provide insights into headcount, turnover, compensation, and other key HR metrics.
+- Reporting and Analytics: Dashboards and customizable reports that provide insights into headcount, turnover, compensation, and other key HR metrics.

-Some platforms, like Bolto, go a step further by integrating recruiting and global EOR (Employer of Record) services directly into the HRIS, creating a truly all-in-one solution.
+Some platforms, like Bolto, go a step further by integrating recruiting and global EOR (Employer of Record) services directly into the HRIS, creating a truly all in one solution.

 Benefits: Why Use an HRIS